 A bridging loan is a short-term loan, usually with up 6 months tenure.
 Shorter tenures can accrue higher interest charges, so be wary.

-Factor in the total cost of a bridging loan, especially between different lenders.
+Factor in the total cost of a bridging loan, especially between different financial institution.
 It’s important to not only factor the loan quantum, but also the additional interest and fees that you will have to for overall.

 If you’re applying for a bridging loan to preserve your cash on hand or CPF funds, you’re much better off using what you have as a bridging loan will likely cost you more.